Last Updated on

 Be careful if your site starts to get traction and you begin to receive a growing level of traffic.
 Since you’re sharing SSD and RAM with other websites, you’re limited to bandwidth use.
 Also, if another site on the server needs more resources than yours does, you’re at a disadvantage since you’re pooled with other sites.

-If you’re unsure of shared hosting and need more information, check out my shared hosting page, but if you are just getting started then shared hosting will usually be good for several years.
+If you’re unsure of shared hosting and need more information, check out my best shared hosting page, but if you are just getting started then shared hosting will usually be good for several years.

 Cloud web hosting